Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Introduction

 \subsection{From Estimation to Inference}

 Incorporating high-dimensional data in the objective, i.e., moving forward from (\ref{eq:pMCID}) to (\ref{eq_risk_ori}), is not trivial, even for the purpose of estimation only.
-Recently, \cite{ban2019} established the rate of convergence of the (penalized) maximum score estimator for (\ref{eq_risk_ori}) in growing dimension, where the dimension $d$ of $\bZ$ is allowed to grow with $n$.
-In a related work, \cite{feng2019nonregular} proposed a regularized empirical risk minimization framework with a smoothed surrogate loss for the estimation of the high-dimensional parameter $\bbeta^*$.
-They showed that the estimation problem is nonregular, in the sense that there do not exist estimators of $\bbeta^*$ with root-$n$ convergence rate uniformly over a proper parameter space.
+Recently, \cite{ban2019} established the rate of convergence of the (penalized) maximum score estimator for (\ref{eq_risk_ori}) in growing dimension {that $d$ is allowed to grow with $n$.} In a related work, \cite{feng2022nonregular} proposed a regularized empirical risk minimization framework with a smoothed surrogate loss for {estimating the high-dimensional parameter $\bbeta^*$, and showed the estimation problem is nonregular in that there do not exist estimators of $\bbeta^*$ with root-$n$ convergence rate uniformly over a proper parameter space.}

 Under (\ref{eq_risk_ori}), developing a valid statistical inference procedure is challenging, even for fixed dimensional setting. \cite{manski1975maximum,manski1985semiparametric} considered the binary response model $Y = \sign{X-\bZ^T\bbeta + \epsilon}$, where $\epsilon$ may depend on $(X,\bZ)$ but with $\text{Median}(\epsilon|X,\bZ) = 0$.
 It can be shown that the true coefficient $\bbeta^*$ can be equivalently defined via (\ref{eq_risk_ori}) with $w(-1)=w(1)=1/2$.
 The maximum score estimator is proposed to estimate $\bbeta$, and is later shown to have a non-Gaussian limiting distribution \citep{kim1990cube}.
 To tackle the challenge of nonstandard limiting distribution of the maximum score estimator, \cite{horowitz1992smoothed} proposed the smoothed maximum score estimator which is asymptotically normal in fixed dimension.